 Will my loft look different to a traditional loft?

 No, it will look identical externally and internally.
-However, rather than using timber to build your loft, which can warp, sag and be affected by woodworm and damp over time, your new modular loft conversion will be built from steel, and is therefore much stronger and less prone to movement.
+However, rather than using timber to build your loft, which can warp, sag and be affected by woodworm and damp over time, your new modular loft conversion will be built from steel, and is therefore much stronger and less prone to movement, eliminating most of the cracking which follows an ordinary loft build.

 Can I make changes to my loft specification?